San Benedetto fuori della

 dominance of religious

-institutions in Florence which had been behind so many suppressions.
+institutions in Florence which had been behind his many suppressions.

 Three arches of the portico (part of the